 A school ground flea market has risen to become better known after a long history of a sort of behind-the-scenes bargain and source-for-great-finds place.

-Fear not, there remains much to be discovered (and eaten).
+Fear naught, there remains much to be discovered (and eaten).

 At the north end food; everywhere else, enterprising tabletop enthusiasts selling the stuff they have accumulated over the years, or have made by hand.
 This covers a lot of ground.
 Some of the sellers have antique jewelry store caliber stuff at bargain prices.